lunacookies/blog/content/terminal-colors.md

 % █</div>
 </div>

-Only around 34% of our available palette is permissible, given that we want applications to remain readable for as many people as we can.
+Only eleven out of our
+thirty-two possible color settings are permissible, given that we want applications to remain readable for as many people as we can.